RobinHerbots/Inputmask/README.md

 });
 ```

+RadixDance

 With the decimal mask the caret will always jump to the integer part, until you type the radixpoint.
 There is autocompletion on tab with decimal numbers.
+You can disable this behaviour by setting the skipRadixDance to true.

 Define the radixpoint